aws-banjo/intro_bedrock_workshop/README.md

 1. To build a Streamlit application capable of displaying images produced via Stable Diffusion.
 2. To build applications that can handle a variety of text based text such as Summarization and Q&A.
-3. To build an AI Agent with the capability to generate code and retrieve information from documents.
+3. To build a conversational applications such as a chatbot.
-4. To build a conversational applications such as a chatbot.
+4. To build an AI Agent with various tools such as retrieving information from documents.

 By the end of this workshop, you will have gained valuable hands-on experience in building generative AI applications with Amazon Bedrock.